Rajib-Mardi/terraform-aws/README.md

    ![VPC Management Console - Google Chrome 13-06-2023 18_54_29](https://github.com/Rajib-Mardi/terrraform/assets/96679708/7a99bc23-1fc3-4353-ae64-1b35d6d09027)

-*  Configure Default/Main Route Table : Terraform code configures the default route table for a VPC to route all traffic (0.0.0.0/0) to an Internet Gateway, and adds a name tag using a variable prefix.
+*  Configure Default/Main Route Table : Terraform config   the default route table for a VPC to route all traffic (0.0.0.0/0) to an Internet Gateway, and adds a name tag using a variable prefix.